Marriage & Blessings

 Getting married in the Box River Benefice

 Our churches have many weddings every year.
 We are fortunate enough to be able to combine the most stunning holy and ancient venues with a deep and engaging ceremony and spiritual experience (and even a little light hearted humour along the way).
 A church wedding is always so much more than any alternative.
 A church wedding combines worship, ceremony, prayer and God’s blessing with civil and legal registration.
-In so doing, it implants all present into the long-standing Christian tradition of marriage, the traditions that have been the bedrock to British and European society for almost as long.
+In so doing, it implants all present into the long-standing Christian tradition of marriage, the traditions that have been the bedrock of society for almost as long.
 We do all we can to make the occasion as enjoyable and meaningful as possible.
-We warmly welcome anyone who wishes to get married at our churches and we will work with you to ensure that your wedding is a happy occasion and a day to be treasured.
+We warmly welcome anyone who wishes to get married at any of our churches and we will work with you to ensure that your ceremony is a happy occasion and a day to be treasured.

-We also offer the opportunity to have your marriage blessed in a special service of blessing, if you were married in a civil ceremony or to have your marriage blessed and renew your wedding vows either after many years of marriage or following a particularly difficult period in your marriage which you and your partner have now thankfully overcome and you wish to acknowledge.
+We also offer the opportunity to have your marriage blessed in a special service of blessing.
+This is especially popular for those who were already married in a civil ceremony and wish to have it solemnised in church or those wish to have your marriage blessed and renew your wedding vows after many years of marriage or following a particularly difficult period in their marriage which they have now thankfully overcome and you wish to acknowledge before God.

 Wedding Blessings (Dedication and Affirmation after a Civil Marriage)